chillemille/OverOptimism_in_GeneSetAnalysis/README.md

     - change to **classic**
     - change to **weighted_p1.5**
     - change to **weighted_p2**

+In each step, you compare the results w.r.t. the given task to the results from the previous step and choose the option yielding better results.

 #### 4. Inspect documentation of the results (folder `Results/Screenshots_WebApplications`)